-- HIV pre- and post-test counseling and HIV testing should all occur on one day. - PK/PD specimens are collected per the time-point requirements to avoid complicating interpretability of the data.
+• HIV pre- and post-test counseling and HIV testing all occur on one day.

+- CASI questionnaire and behavioral forms completion also occur all on one day. - PK/PD specimens are collected on the same day of the split visit to avoid complicating interpretability of the data.

-Table 12-1: Visit Timing Requirements MTN037 study visit schedule 1.0
+MTN033 study visit schedule 1.0